AADavin/Zombi/README.md

     python simuLyon.py T SpeciesTreeParameters.tsv /Output_folder

 The Species Tree will be created in the /Output folder, along some other useful files (this is explained in the Output section of this manual)
-Very frequently you will be interested in having a Species Tree that contains only extant species and potentially, only a fraction of all the surviving lineages.

-For doing that, we resort to the script **sampLyon.py**.
-This script is going to prune and sample the different trees generated.
-For running it you can use:

-    python sampLyon.py T /previous_Output_folder Sample_name N

-T indicates the mode (prune and sample species Tree), then we input the folder we created before, we give a name to this sample and finally we introduce the fraction (N) of species that will be sampled.

 Then, you can simulate the evolution of genomes in that species tree using:

     python simuLyon.py G GenomeParameters.tsv /previous_Output_folder

-Make sure that the Output_folder is the same that you were using when you generated the Species Tree! simuLyon will simulate the evolution of gene inside the whole species tree and it will print a very detailed information about the evolution of those genes.
+Make sure that the Output_folder is the same that you were using when you generated the Species Tree! simuLyon will simulate the evolution of genomes inside the whole species tree and it will print a very detailed information about them

-Once you have done that, if you are interested in using the gene trees you *have to* run sampLyon this way:

-    python sampLyon.py G /previous_Output_folder /previous_Sample_name

-This will cut the gene trees removing extinct species and other species that were not including in the sample

 Go through the examples for more details